Malcolm Forbes: Personal life

 Forbes was married for thirty-nine years to Roberta Remsen Laidlaw before their divorce in 1985.
 The couple had five children: Malcolm S. Jr. (Steve), Robert Laidlaw, Christopher Charles, Timothy Carter, and Moira Hamilton.
 Steve Forbes ran unsuccessfully for president in 1996 and 2000.

 While living abroad, his father returned to Buchan, Aberdeenshire, every two years, staying in the Cruden Bay Hotel, "to entertain people of Whitehill to a picnic".
 It was a tradition revived by Malcolm in 1987.

 Lifestyle

 Forbes was an avid but idiosyncratic collector.
-In addition to a huge art collection and a collection of historical documents, he collected Harley-Davidson motorbikes and specially shaped hot air balloons.
+Once quoted as saying 'he who dies with the most toys wins,' he accumulated a huge art collection and a collection of historical documents, as well as Harley-Davidson motorbikes and specially shaped hot air balloons.
 He owned more than 365 works by Peter Carl Fabergé, including a dozen Imperial eggs.

 Malcolm Forbes' lavish lifestyle was exemplified by his private Capitalist Tool Boeing 727 trijet, ever-larger Highlander yachts, and his French Chateau (Château de Balleroy in Normandy) as well as his opulent birthday parties.
 In the mid-1960s he was a fixture at NYC's famous Cat Club on Wednesday nights, supporting local musical talent.